 Edinburgh: Explore the city with your Local Specialist as you travel along Princes Street to see the Scott Memorial, the neoclassical Adam facades of New Town and the official Scottish residence of the King, Palace of Holyroodhouse.

-Explore Dublin, Londonderry, Belfast and Edinburgh
+Explore Dublin, Derry/Londonderry, Belfast and Edinburgh

 Discover Waterford, Adare, Galway and Glasgow